FarbodHassani/k-evolution/README.md

 k-evolution (arXiv:1910.01104) is basen on gevolution N-body code (Adamek J., Daverio D., Durrer R., and Kunz M., Nature Phys.
 12, 346 (2016), arXiv: 1604.06065).

-k-essene based the EFT framework is added into the gevolution The free parameters to be chosen are w (the equation of state for dark energy) and c_s^2 (the speed of sound squared).
+k-essene based the EFT framework is added into the gevolution.

+The free parameters to be chosen are w (the equation of state for dark energy) and $c_s^2$ (the speed of sound squared).

 ## Compilation and usage